In business, we often talk about leverage. Isaac Newton had famously quoted “If I have seen further it is by standing on the shoulders of Giants.”

 When we talk about capital, most of us will think of it as financial capital, aka money or cashflow or investments.

-Every dollar invested in staff training would produce 20-200 times return annually in yield.
+Training: Every dollar invested in staff training would produce 20-200 times return annually in yield, based on research.
 Check how well your capital expenditures are performing, then examine better ways to operate.
 Cut unnecessary expenses, become more productive in underperforming areas of the business, analyze and question all expenditures – ROI, ROE, ROP and ROA.

 #4: Your Business Model